-The Proponent shall consider, without limiting itself thereto, the following criteria:
+The proponent shall consider, without limiting itself thereto, the following criteria:

-- dredging or backfilling must not be carried out in aquatic environments unless absolutely necessary, and it must be kept to a minimum in terms of surface area and volume; - the sedimentation rate must be kept to a minimum in order to reduce the frequency and scale of maintenance dredging; - contaminated sediment management must comply with the Criteria for Evaluating Sediment Quality in Quebec and Application Frameworks: Prevention, Dredging and Remediation; - in the analysis of management options, preference must be given to beneficial use of dredged sediment (wildlife habitats, fertilizing waste substances, etc.); - soil and sediment management in terrestrial environments on non-federal lands must comply with Quebec's Soil Protection and Rehabilitation of Contaminated Sites Policy.
+- dredging or backfilling must not be carried out in aquatic environments unless absolutely necessary, and it must be kept to a minimum in terms of surface area and volume, should it be required; - show how encroachment has been minimized in both the aquatic and terrestrial environments; - the sedimentation rate must be kept to a minimum in order to reduce the frequency and scale of maintenance dredging; - contaminated sediment management must comply with the Criteria for Evaluating Sediment Quality in Quebec and Application Frameworks: Prevention, Dredging and Remediation5; - in the analysis of management options of dredged sediment, preference must be given to beneficial use of dredged sediment (wildlife habitats, fertilizing waste substances, etc.); - soil and sediment management in terrestrial environments, on non-federal lands, must comply with Quebec's Soil Protection and Contaminated Sites Rehabilitation Policy6, and within federal lands, the Canadian Soil Quality Guidelines for the Protection of Environmental and Human Health7.

-For further information regarding the "purpose of" and "alternative means", please consult the Agency's Operational Policy Statement entitled "Addressing "Purpose of" and "Alternative Means" under the Canadian Environmental Assessment Act, 2012".
+For further information regarding the "purpose of" and "alternative means", please consult the Agency's Operational Policy Statement entitled "Addressing "Purpose of" and "Alternative Means" under the Canadian Environmental Assessment Act, 2012.

 The Agency recognizes that projects may be in the early planning stages when the environmental impact statement is being prepared.
-Where proponents have not made final decisions concerning the placement of project infrastructure, the technologies to be used, or that several options may exist for various project components, they are strongly encouraged to conduct an environmental effects analysis at the same level of detail assessment of the various options available (alternative means) within the environmental impact statement.
+Where proponents have not made final decisions concerning the placement of project infrastructure, the technologies to be used, or that several options may exist for various project components, they are strongly encouraged to conduct an environmental effects analysis at the same level of detail assessment of the various options available (alternative means) within the environmental impact statement and their effects on the environment.